input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 **Connection** (or more explicitly a _lightweight connection_) is a unidirectional connection between endpoints.
-All lightweight connections between endpoints are multiplexed on a single heavyweight connection (ie a single TCP connection).
+All lightweight connections between endpoints are multiplexed on a single heavyweight connection (i.e. a single TCP connection).

 The lightweight connections are a logical concept layered on top of TCP.